taylptrsn/3D-MMM/Utilities/README.md

   - interactive: Boolean flag(true/false) for interactive plot display (if not provided, user will be prompted)

 ### OUTPUT
-Generates two types of PNG image files for each input file:
+Generates two types of PNG image files for each input file, located in the same directory as input file:
   - Manhattan routing visualization: `{subdir}_manhattan_zeroskew_points_and_lines_z_*.png`
   - Direct line routing visualization: `{subdir}_direct_zeroskew_points_and_lines_z_*.png`
 If interactive mode is enabled, displays plots on screen